Mizanur Rahman (professor)

-Professor Dr. Mizanur Rahman is a Bangladeshi legal academic and human rights advocate and former chairman of the National Human Rights Commission of Bangladesh.
+Professor Dr. Mizanur Rahman is a Bangladeshi legal academic, human rights advocate and former chairman of the National Human Rights Commission of Bangladesh.
 He is the Director of the Bangladesh Institute of Law and International Affairs.
 He is the Director of the Centre for Advanced Legal Studies at the University of Dhaka and Advisor to the South Asian Network for Justice Education.

 Early life

 Rahman completed his master's in law and PhD at the Patrice Lumumba Peoples' Friendship University of Russia.

 Career

 Rahman began his academic career at the University of Dhaka in 1989 in the Department of Law.
 In 1990, he became the founding coordinator of the Professional Legal Education (Continuing Legal Education Programme - CLEP) under the Bangladesh Bar Council.
 He introduced clinical legal education methods and jointly coordinated the first Clinical Legal Education Program at the Faculty of Law, University of Dhaka.
 He was also the first to introduce the "Street Law" initiative in South Asia.
 He developed the Rebellious Lawyering concept in Bangladesh.
 In 2000, Rahman founded Empowerment through Law of the Common People, which focused on critical human rights education, awareness, and grassroots legal reform.

 In 2010, Rahman was appointed Chairperson of the National Human Rights Commission.
 During this period, he represented Bangladesh at the Universal Periodic Review of the United Nations Human Rights Council.
 He worked on issues including prison reform, rights of the third gender, labour rights, issues on the Bangladesh-India Border, and legal awareness in the Chittagong Hill Tracts.
 He met Sahara Khatun, Minister of Home Affairs and demanded she investigate sensational murder cases and enforced disappearances such as M Ilias Ali, a former member of Parliament.
 He told her that enthusiastic law enforcers were engaging in human rights violations.
 He called comments by Inspector General of Police AKM Shahidul Hoque criticizing him "indecent".
 In 2013, Rahman visited Banshkhali in Chittagong after Hindu homes, temples, and businesses were attacked by activists of Bangladesh Jamaat-e-Islami and its student wing Bangladesh Islami Chhatra Shibir.
 The violence erupted following the war crimes verdict against Delawar Hossain Sayedee.
 Rahman condemned the attacks as acts of brutality and a challenge to state sovereignty, urged compensation for the victims, and called on political leaders to resist religious extremism and protect minority communities.
 He condemned the Bangladesh Election Commission for giving sexist symbols, dolls, gas stoves, etc., to female candidates.